indico/indico-user-docs/docs/faq.md

 Likewise, if you have two jobs, one at University X and another at Company Y and are listed as speaking on behalf of Company Y at a conference, you won't want that information to be overridden once you change your main affiliation.

+You can read more about how Indico manages user information [here](./conferences/people.md).

 ## I'd like to use Indico in my institution.
 Do I have to pay?
 How do I get an account?